seanredmond/heniautos/docs/equations.rst

 (Equation(festival=FestivalDOY(date=(<AthenianMonths.MET: 2>, 9), doy=39, preceding=(30,), intercalation=False), conciliar=PrytanyDOY(date=(<Prytanies.I: 1>, 39), doy=39, preceding=(), intercalation=True)),)

-The return value is a tuple of solutions.
-Each solution is a tuple containing a matching festival DOY and prytany DOY.
-Since there is only one solution for our example, there is only one item in the tuple.
+The return value is a tuple of :py:class:`Equation` objects.
+Each :py:class:`Equation` has two properties, :py:attr:`festival`, a :py:class:`FestivalDOY` objects, and :py:attr:`conciliar`, a :py:class:`PrytanyDOY` object.
+The pairing in each :py:class:`Equation` represents one solution.
+The simple example above can be interpreter to mean that Met 9 = Prytany 1.39 can be true if both are the 39th day of the year, meeting the circumstances given in the respective :py:attr:`preceding` and :py:attr:`intercalation` values.

 An example with more possibilities is represented by a few inscriptions from the year 332/331: `IG II³,1 344